 For database services, we recommend locking all tables in databases as read-only to ensure that the snapshot captures all data.
 Taking MySQL as an example, the procedure is as follows:

-FLUSH TABLES WITH READ LOCKto close all opened tables and use the global read lock to lock all tables in every database, as shown below:
+FLUSH TABLES WITH READ LOCKto close all tables and use the global read lock to lock all tables in every database, as shown below:

 UNLOCK TABLESto unlock the tables, as shown below:

 For better system performance, data is stored in the memory buffer before it is written to the cloud disk at the proper moment.
 Therefore, the snapshot created for the cloud disk does not contain data stored in the memory buffer and not already written to the cloud disk.
 As a result, data inconsistency occurs.